 Draft Resolution XV.xx

-Freshwater ecosystem restoration [and the Freshwater Challenge]
+Freshwater ecosystem restoration

-1. RECALLING Resolutions XIV.6 (Enhancing the Convention’s visibility and synergies with other multilateral environmental agreements and other international institutions); XIV.16 ( Integrating wetland protection, conservation, restoration, sustainable use and management into national sustainable development strategies); XIV.17 (The protection, conservation, restoration, sustainable use and management of wetland ecosystems in addressing climate change); XIII.13 (Restoration of degraded peatlands to mitigate and adapt to climate change and enhance biodiversity and disaster risk reduction); XIII.14 (Promoting conservation, restoration and sustainable management of coastal blue-carbon ecosystems); draft resolution XV.xx (Achieving the equitable and effective conservation of wetlands as protected areas and other effective area-based conservation measures (OECMs));
+1. RECALLING Resolutions XIV.6 (Enhancing the Convention’s visibility and synergies with other multilateral environmental agreements and other international institutions); XIV.16 ( Integrating wetland protection, conservation, restoration, sustainable use and management into national sustainable development strategies); XIV.17 (The protection, conservation, restoration, sustainable use and management of wetland ecosystems in addressing climate change); XIII.13 (Restoration of degraded peatlands to mitigate and adapt to climate change and enhance biodiversity and disaster risk reduction); XIII.14 (Promoting conservation, restoration and sustainable management of coastal blue-carbon ecosystems);

+2. NOTING the focus on restoration in the 5th Strategic Plan of the Convention on Wetlands, particularly in relation to targets… XXX]

-2. ACKNOWLEDGING that restoration of freshwater ecosystems such as rivers, lakes and other wetlands, if complemented by other conservation measures, contributes to the implementation of multiple obligations or commitments under different multilateral environmental agreements (MEAs), and to multiple Sustainable Development Goals including Goal 6 “availability and sustainable management of water and sanitation for all” and Target 15.1 on ensuring the “conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular … wetlands, … in line with obligations under international agreements”;
+3. ACKNOWLEDGING that restoration of freshwater ecosystems such as rivers, lakes and other wetlands, if complemented by other conservation measures, to address the drivers of wetland degradation, contributes to the implementation of multiple obligations or commitments under different multilateral environmental agreements (MEAs), and to multiple Sustainable Development Goals including Goal 6 “availability and sustainable management of water and sanitation for all” and Target 15.1 on ensuring the “conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular … wetlands, … in line with obligations under international agreements”;

-3. ACKNOWLEDGING the status of the Convention on Wetlands as a Global Partner to the UN Decade on Ecosystem Restoration and its ongoing activities on aquatic ecosystem restoration and protection;
+4. ACKNOWLEDGING the status of the Convention on Wetlands as a Global Partner to the UN Decade on Ecosystem Restoration and its ongoing activities on wetland restoration and protection;

-4. WELCOMING the Global Biodiversity Framework provisions relating to wetland restoration, in particular the inclusion of inland water ecosystems in Target 2: “Ensure that by 2030 at least 30 per cent of areas of degraded terrestrial, inland water, and marine and coastal ecosystems are under effective restoration, in order to enhance biodiversity and ecosystem functions and services, ecological integrity and connectivity”, alongside Target 1 (spatial planning) and Target 3 (area-based conservation through protected areas and OECMs) and NOTING that this is further reflected in the 6th Joint Work Plan, 2024-2030, of the Convention on Biological Diversity and the Convention on Wetlands;
+5. WELCOMING the Kunming-Montreal Global Biodiversity Framework provisions relating to wetland restoration, in particular the inclusion of inland water ecosystems in Target 2: “Ensure that by 2030 at least 30 per cent of areas of degraded terrestrial, inland water, and coastal and marine ecosystems are under effective restoration, in order to enhance biodiversity and ecosystem functions and services, ecological integrity and connectivity”, alongside Target 1 (spatial planning) and Target 3 (area-based conservation through protected areas and OECMs) and NOTING that this is further reflected in the 6th Joint Work Plan, 2024-2030, of the Convention on Biological Diversity and the Convention on Wetlands;

+6. ACKNOWLEDGING the status of the Convention on Wetlands as a Partner of UN-Water, the inter-agency coordination mechanism for the UN’s system-wide work on water and sanitation, and NOTING the adoption of the UN System-wide Strategy on Water and Sanitation aimed at improving the coherency and efficiency of the UN system’s work on water and sanitation, including restoration of freshwater ecosystems.

-5. NOTING that the importance of restoring inland water ecosystems for climate mitigation and adaptation, alongside other conservation measures, is recognised in the global goal on adaptation and global stocktake under the Paris Agreement;
+7. NOTING that the importance of restoring inland water ecosystems for climate mitigation and adaptation, alongside other conservation measures, is recognised in the global goal on adaptation and global stocktake under the Paris Agreement;

-6. NOTING the outcomes of the sixth session of the United Nations Environment Assembly (UNEA-6 relating to freshwater wetland restoration including Resolution 6/13 on Effective and inclusive solutions for strengthening water policies to achieve sustainable development in the context of climate change, biodiversity loss and pollution, which calls on all Member States and encourages others to “mainstream sustainable water management and the protection, conservation, restoration and sustainable management of aquatic ecosystems into relevant intergovernmental processes”;
+8. NOTING the United Nations Environment Assembly Resolution 3/10 (UNEA-3-2017) on “Addressing water pollution to protect and restore water-related ecosystems”; and Resolution 6/13 (UNEA-6-2024) on “Effective and inclusive solutions for strengthening water policies to achieve sustainable development in the context of climate change, biodiversity loss and pollution”, which calls on all Member States and encourages others to “mainstream sustainable water management and the protection, conservation, restoration and sustainable management of aquatic ecosystems into relevant intergovernmental processes”;

-7. EMPHASIZING that restoration of rivers, lakes and other freshwater ecosystems should not occur in isolation but, as appropriate, as part of a wider basin approach, considering water and land management at landscape and waterscape scales, and should be coupled with protection, conservation and management of freshwater ecosystems important for biodiversity and ecosystem services, including action to address the indirect and direct drivers of degradation, pollution and loss;
+9. EMPHASIZING that restoration of rivers, lakes and other freshwater ecosystems should not occur in isolation but, as appropriate, as part of a wider river basin approach, considering water and land management at landscape and waterscape scales, and should be coupled with protection, conservation and management of freshwater ecosystems important for biodiversity and ecosystem services, including action to address the indirect and direct drivers of degradation, pollution and loss;